 The storyline in The Third Man (1949) hinges on a situation where a person who was believed to have been killed, and whose body was allegedly buried, turns up alive and well at a critical juncture in the narrative.
 In the film, as many critics have noted, many elements work together well – including the zither music featuring The Third Man Theme.

-The work of the historian Richard J. Evans is of particular interest in understanding the events that led to the postwar circumstances that The Third Man (1949) references.
-A post highlighting the latter historian’s trilogy of studies related to Nazi Germany is entitled:
+The historian Richard J. Evans aptly outlines events that led to circumstances that The Third Man (1949) references.
+A previous post highlighting Evans’ trilogy of studies related to Nazi Germany is entitled:

-A recent local history that I’ve put together – History of Long Branch (Toronto) – DRAFT 4 – outlines a typical instances where incorrect dates have been circulated, and continue to circulate, when one writer repeats uncritically some assertion that some other writer of local history has made.
+A local history that I’ve put together – History of Long Branch (Toronto) – outlines typical instances where incorrect dates have been circulated, and continue to circulate, when one writer repeats uncritically some assertion that some other writer of local history has made.

 By way of relating the present to the past, a June 20, 2016 Guardian article is entitled: “German nationalism can only be contained by a united Europe.”